jintonic/mingle/README.md

 ## Tags

 Believe it or not, less than ten lines of C++ are enough to create a Geant4 application that can be launched.
-A tag "minimum" is created for you to quickly download it:
+A tag [minimum](https://github.com/jintonic/tiny/releases/tag/minimum) is created for you to quickly switch to it:

 ```sh
 $ git clone https://github.com/jintonic/tiny.git